MABeeskow/PySILLS/README.md

 Dr. Tobias Fusswinkel at RWTH Aachen University.
 PySILLS was inspired conceptionally by the widely-used data reduction tool SILLS.

+### Top Features
+The following list shows some of the main features that differentiate PySILLS from alternative data reduction tools.
+* works on all common computer systems that can run Python
+* use of multiple standard reference materials in one project file
+* use of multiple internal standards in one project file
+* consideration of isotope-specific standard reference materials
+* assemblage definition
+* file-specific quick analysis
+* intuitive, fast and flexible workflow
+* multiple check-up possibilities
+* export of processed LA-ICP-MS data (e.g. intensity ratios, analytical sensitivities, etc.) for external calculations
+* many quality-of-life features

+### Planned Features
+The following features extend PySILLS and do not replace already existing features.
+* more outlier detection algorithms
+* replacement of scattered intensity values by regression curves
+* extended language support
+* in-built geothermometry analysis
+* Jupyter notebooks for a browser-based data reduction of LA-ICP-MS experiments

 ---

 ## ⚠️ Pre-release comment / disclaimer